TraeDungy/RoyaltyX/backend/SUBSCRIPTION_PLANS.md

 ## Default Behavior

-- New users are automatically assigned the "free" subscription plan
+- New users are automatically assigned the "discovery" subscription plan
 - The subscription plan is included in the user info endpoint (`/users/get-my-info/`)
 - All subscription plan operations require user authentication